Who are the RPCN members and which professions do they represent?

 RPCN is very popular with those who are aware it exists.
 It is also known as “the best-kept-secret in Rochester.”
-One of RPCN’s major goals is to become much better known locally and to become the “premier source of consultants in Rochester.”
+One of RPCN’s major goals is to become much better known and to become the “premier source of consultants.”

 What is the best way to learn from other RPCN members?

 Approach them in person, by phone, or by email, introduce yourself, find out what they do, and ask questions.
 Set up a Zoom meeting to make introductions easy.